Visiting Madrid? Don’t miss these things!

 Calle de Alcalá, 42, 28014, map

-Many say that this is the best view of Madrid, but it requires you to pay a fee of 4 euro to get access to the top.
+Many say this is the best view of Madrid, but it requires you to pay 4 euros to get access to the top.
 When we went, the view was ruined by scaffolding and a giant advertisement, but I did enjoy the vibe of the rooftop bar.

 If you’re going just for the view, we personally think the Gourmet Experience has a better view of the city, and this one is not worth the price.
-However, if you want to also relax and grab a few drinks, this is an excellent spot.
+However, this is an excellent spot to relax and grab a few drinks with a view.

 5. Relax at Retiro Park (Parque del Retiro)